AreyanR/Motor-Learning-Research-Project/README.md

 ```
 /Motor-Learning-Research-Project
-├── Game/                            # Game used for trials
+├── Game/
 │   ├── Assets
 │   │   ├── bgs                     # backgrounds
 │   │   ├── grounds                 # grounds for each level
 │   │   ├── dino_frames             # each frame for dino animation
-│   │   └── sounds                  # 3 sounds used in game
+│   │   └── sounds                  # sounds used in game
 │   │
 │   ├── Data                        # data from trials goes here
 │   └── Game.psyexp                 # the game itself